Tuition fee €12,449 per year

 For more information

 Shortlisted candidates will be invited for an interview.
 The position may not be opened if no qualified candidate is found.
-Additional information regarding the post may be obtained from Prof. dr. Rasa Smaliukiene, e-mail: rasa.smaliukiene@vilniustech.lt
+Additional information regarding the post may be obtained from Prof. Dr Jolita Šliogerienė, e-mail: jolita.sliogeriene@vilniustech.lt

 Programme structure